Otherwa/stunning-disco/README.md

 # Introduction

-- Interfacing form data by storing it in JSON format in `LiveDataBase` //Firebase
+- Interfacing form data by storing it in JSON format in `LiveDataBase` [NoSQL Database DOM oriented]//Firebase
 - [For Reference] (https://youtu.be/zx2YoBMfflM)
 -  Static page can be rendered as per the person whose going to implement this